Skip to content

 }

-Function Login and objects Welcome_User and Invalid_User are defined in the parent test.
-The sub-tests are just implementing various scenarios for the same set of objects.
+The Login function and objects Welcome_User and Invalid_User are defined in the parent test.
+The sub-tests simply implement various scenarios for the same set of objects.

 Local Object Repository and Local Functions